 Belmont Plateau

-Belmont Plateau is known for its views of the Philadelphia skyline and being a prime spot for fall colors.
+Belmont Plateau is known for its skyline views and for being a prime spot for fall colors.
 But it’s also gorgeous in March and April for cherry blossom season when the group of trees along Belmont Mansion Drive is at its finest.
 Put together a picnic and bask under the warm(er) sun while enjoying the view.

 Kelly Drive